JBurrellIRL/ProjectFive/README.md

 ![store-management](docs/readme_images/delete-product.png)

-- A superuser has the option to delete products through the site back-end, and also through the front-end on both the Store page and also the Product Detail page.
+- A superuser has the option to delete products through the site back-end, and also through the front-end on both the Store page and the Product Detail page.
 - Clicking on the "Delete" button opens a Bootstrap modal, asking the user if they want to confirm deletion of the product.
 - Clicking "Delete" returns a "Product Deleted" message and the product is removed from the database.